OldManUmby/Sundered-Shadows/Manuscript/04 Gameplay/01 Gameplay.md

 #### DC Modifiers

-Once the initial target number has been determined, the gamemaster may adjust the DC, `-5 thru +5`, based on any significant factors the GM determines are appropriate to the situation.
+Once the initial target number has been determined, the shadowmaster may adjust the DC, `-5 thru +5`, based on any significant factors the GM determines are appropriate to the situation.
 Thus, the complete range of DC target numbers is `0 thru 25`; a DC cannot be any lower or higher.

 <!--Add list of DC Modifiers-->

-Remember that the gamemaster only modifies the DC, not the character's action checks.
+Remember that the shadowmaster only modifies the DC, not the character's action checks.
 Players need only deal with bonus points to the action check, never penalty points, as those are applied to the DC instead.

 ***Mundane Actions.*** If a target number reaches `DC 0`, the action becomes mundane.
-The gamemaster will make the final determination but, in most cases, will wave the action check entirely as a roll is not necessary to complete the action.
+The shadowmaster will make the final determination but, in most cases, will wave the action check entirely as a roll is not necessary to complete the action.

 However, mundane actions are only considered PER 1; to improve the performance rating of a mundane action, a character may Play the Odds vs. DC 2; `Critical Failure` occurs on a Natural 1 due to some apparent oversight on the part of the character.
 Otherwise, the action's performance is calculated normally.

 ***Improbable Actions.*** If a target number reaches `DC 25`, the action becomes improbable.
-The gamemaster will make the final determination but, in most cases, will wave the action check entirely as the action cannot be attained by *mortal* characters.
+The shadowmaster will make the final determination but, in most cases, will wave the action check entirely as the action cannot be attained by *mortal* characters.
 However, an *immortal* character may still roll an improbable action check (see `Immortality` for more information).

 #### Check Modifiers